A business professor with the text, "One great program. Two great degrees."

 M.B.A. in Healthcare Executive Management

-This program has the same admissions requirements as the regular Master of Business Administration program and requires 30 hours of graduate courses.
+Combining business and healthcare expertise in a comprehensive curriculum, you will gain the skills and knowledge needed to meet the challenges of healthcare management.
 The 18 hours required in business subjects are taught by graduate faculty of the FMU School of Business.
 The 12 hours of healthcare courses are taught by the graduate faculty of the FMU Master of Science in Nursing.

 Required courses – 30 hours